open-sdr/openwifi-hw/README.md

 ## Introduction

 This repository includes Hardware/FPGA design.
-To be used together with [openwifi driver and software repository](https://github.com/open-sdr/openwifi).
+To be used together with openwifi repository (driver and software tools).

 Openwifi code has dual licenses.
 [AGPLv3](https://github.com/open-sdr/openwifi/blob/master/LICENSE) is the opensource license.
 For non-opensource and advanced feature license, please contact Filip.Louagie@UGent.be.
 Openwifi project also leverages some 3rd party modules.
 It is user's duty to check and follow licenses of those modules according to the purpose/usage.
 You can find [an example explanation from Analog Devices](https://github.com/analogdevicesinc/hdl/blob/master/LICENSE) for this compound license conditions. [[How to contribute]](https://github.com/open-sdr/openwifi-hw/blob/master/CONTRIBUTING.md).